scottstirling/pi2llm/README.md

     *   For a **Cloudflare AI Gateway**, an example might be `@cf/meta/llama-4-scout-17b-16e-instruct`.
     *   For **Google AI**, an example might be `gemini-2.0-flash`.
     *   For local servers like `llama.cpp` where you only load one model, this field can often be left blank.
+9.  **Temperature:** Controls the "creativity" and randomness of the LLM's responses.
+The defaults are a good starting point.
+9.  **Max Tokens:** Limits the length of the LLM's responses.
+The maximum tokens supported vary by LLM model and vendor.
+Chat history counts toward the max token count.
 6.  **Enable Visual Analysis:** Option to enable or disable sending image data to the LLM.
 Default is disabled.
-7.  **Vision max pixels:** Slider to set the maximum supported by the visual LLM, which is referenced if needed to resize the LLM's copy of a selected image.
+7.  **Vision max pixels:** Set to the maximum supported by the visual LLM, which is referenced if needed to resize the LLM's copy of a selected image.
+The maximum supported varies by vendor and model.
+See your vendor's documentation, but safe bets are 1024 for local models and 2048 for remote vendor APIs.
 8.  **System Prompt:** A default system prompt is provided and can be customized to change the assistant's behavior.
-9.  **Temperature / Max Tokens:** These control the "creativity" and length of the LLM's responses.
-The defaults are a good starting point.
 10. Click **"OK"** to save the settings.

 ### Settings Dialog: Save Profile, Load Profile and Reset to Defaults